FTSE 100 index ends flat, miners advance

 Mining and tobacco shares helped the market to stay in positive territory during most of the trading sessions.
 However, there were sharp declines in some individual shares.

-AstraZeneca fell 3.3 percent on continued uncertainty over whether a $118 billion takeover bid by Pfizer might be revived, following gains of more than 2 percent on Wednesday.
+AstraZeneca AZN.L fell 3.3 percent on continued uncertainty over whether a $118 billion takeover bid by Pfizer PFE.N might be revived, following gains of more than 2 percent on Wednesday.

 Jordan Hiscott, senior trader at Ayondo Markets, said the shares had recently been at the upper end of their range, some 70 percent above the 330 pence flotation price, and the figures would have needed to be better aleppo pls to drive further gains.